2025-2026 Sem I

 • Paper reviews: 30%

 • This includes writing a summary of the paper and your commentary on what could be improved.
-Submit it on Gradescope before class begins.
+Submit it on Gradescope Hand it over before the class begins.

 • There will be no makeup paper reviews.
 Best N-1 out of N will be considered.